 It is acceptable to measure reserve volatility using actuarial analysis of the syndicate's own data.
-However, this data is unlikely to contain examples of reserve deterioration as extreme as required for the ICA so agents need to adjust and consider other sources.
+However, this data is unlikely to contain examples of 1:200 reserve deterioration so agents need to adjust and consider other sources.
 One approach is to add in "as if" losses and explain clearly the basis and rationale for these and choose parameters, not just measure and use blindly.
 Another is to boost output parameters.

-Agents should also check that the implied deterioration is large compared to actual failures elsewhere (e.g.: in failed companies).
+Agents should also check that the implied deterioration is large compared to actual failures elsewhere (eg: in failed companies).